andre-salvati/databricks-template/README.md

 ### 4) configure CI/CD automation

-Generate [Github Actions repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) DATABRICKS_HOST and DATABRICKS_TOKEN.
+Configure [Github Actions repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) DATABRICKS_HOST and DATABRICKS_TOKEN.

-And now you can code the transformations for each task and run unit and integration tests
+And now you can code the transformations for each task and run unit and integration tests.

 The below diagram illustrates the CI/CD pipeline for this project.